 Martin Gillespie says, “We are delighted that the buttery has been entered into the Ark of Taste as it ensures that we do not lose or forget the culture and traditions surrounding it.
 With the World Buttery Championship we hope to promote the traditional buttery recipe in order to help preserve the heritage of the buttery and to remind people what a buttery should really taste like.”

-The competition, judged by local professionals and Slow Food Aberdeen City & Shire committee members, will take place on 16th of June at NESCOL’s Aberdeen City Campus and is open to buttery lovers of any skill level.
+The competition, judged by local professionals and Slow Food Aberdeen City & Shire committee members, took place on 16th of June at NESCOL’s Aberdeen City Campus and was open to buttery lovers of any skill level.